 (202) 543-4100 x 2222

-John Isaacs is a Senior Fellow at the Council for a Livable World where his work focuses on national security issues in Congress, Iraq, missile defense, and nuclear weapons.
+John Isaacs is a Senior Fellow at the Council for a Livable World where his work focuses on national security issues in Congress, nuclear weapons, missile defense, overseas military interventionism and defense budgets.

 Isaacs is one of the leaders of the nation’s arms control community and has long been an expert on the workings of Congress.
 He has represented the Council and Center on Capitol Hill since 1978.
 Isaacs previously served as a Legislative Assistant on foreign affairs to Representative Stephen Solarz (D-NY), a Legislative Representative on foreign policy and defense budget for Americans for Democratic Action, and a Foreign Service Officer in Vietnam.